MarkJohnstoneGitHub/VBA-IDictionary/README.md

 The Dictionary.Create has three optional parameters:

  - dictionaryType : Specifies which IDictionary implementation to create. i.e. ScriptingDictionary or DictionaryKeyValuePairs.
-Default is IScriptingDictionaryType.isdtScriptingDictionary
+Default is the ScriptingDictionary.

  - compareMethod  : Specifies how string keys are handled either case sensitive or ignore case.
 Default value is vbBinaryCompare.